 IoT mesh network protocol options

 Zigbee is a standards-based wireless technology developed to enable low-cost, low-power wireless machine-to-machine and IoT networks.
-Silicon Laboratories Inc. acquired Ember, the creator of Zigbee, in 2012.
+Silicon Laboratories Inc. acquired Ember, one of the key contributors to the Zigbee specification, in 2012.
 Zigbee offers mature application layer support for home automation, lighting and metering, said Matt Maupin, senior product manager of wireless embedded systems at Silicon Labs.

-The Thread protocol is a home automation communication method owned by the Google subsidiary Nest.
+The Thread protocol is a home automation wireless communication method developed, updated and managed by the Thread Group, which as hundreds of members.
 With Thread, IoT devices can communicate via power lines, radio frequencies or a combination of the two.
 Thread is the only mesh technology based on IPv6, Maupin said, which enables end-to-end routing and addressability on the same network or across networks; companies don't have to implement any additional translation layers.

 "This, of course, is a temporary connection, as the devices would not be able to connect to the cloud to send or receive information if the phone or tablet isn't present, requiring a gateway for an always connected experience," Maupin said.

-Zigbee requires a gateway to connect devices to the cloud, while Thread doesn't need a full gateway because of its IP-based connectivity.
+Zigbee requires a gateway to convert and encapsulate data into IP packets, while Thread needs a border gateway because of its already existing IP-based connectivity.

-Z-Wave is a mesh protocol focused on command and control in the smart home, said Johan Pedersen, product marketing manager of Z-Wave IoT at Silicon Labs, which recently acquired Sigma Designs' Z-Wave business.
+Z-Wave is a mesh protocol focused on command and control in the smart home, said Johan Pedersen, product marketing manager of Z-Wave IoT at Silicon Labs, which acquired Sigma Designs' Z-Wave business in April 2018.
 The protocol has its own consortium, the Z-Wave Alliance, made up of 700 companies that create products and services powered by the Z-Wave technology.
 All the products these companies release are Z-Wave-certified.

 Z-Wave is a sub-1 GHz wireless mesh network specifically developed for smart home products, such as lights, door locks, security systems and heating control.